allpro/react-router-pause/gh-pages/index.md

 [React-Router-Pause](https://www.npmjs.com/package/@allpro/react-router-pause)
 (**"RRP"**) is a Javascript utility for React Router v4 & v5.
-It provides a simple way to _asynchronously_ delay (pause) router navigation events triggered by the user actions.
+It provides a simple way to _asynchronously_ delay (pause) router navigation events triggered by the user.
 For example, if a user clicks a link while in the middle of a process, and they will _lose data_ if navigation continues.